 Ranger real estate is some of the most expensive in Georgia, although Ranger house values don't compare to the most expensive real estate in the U.S.

-When you are in Ranger, you'll notice that it is more blue-collar than most other communities in America.
-42.86% of Ranger’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ranger is a blue-collar town, with 42.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ranger is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Ranger who work in sales jobs (48.57%), personal care services (2.86%), and art, media, and design (2.86%).

-Ranger’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Ranger’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small town, Ranger does not have a public transit system used by locals to get to and from work.
+Ranger is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Ranger in 2022 was $27,512, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,048 for a family of four.
 However, Ranger contains both very wealthy and poor people as well.